 I will be very busy building and acquiring replacements for a lot of the items and some will never be replaced.
 Have to finish off the garage and restock my emergency supplies too over the next year to get back to where I was.

 Since the salvage that went on in our house by in-laws and neighbors, with us too sick just out of the hospital to even contend with it, the knowledge that I was prepared to withstand about a year’s worth of upset and turmoil is no longer a secret – much to my chagrin as in the three days we have been home I have already had a visit from the welfarite no goods on the street looking to mooch something off me.

 I am going to security fence the entire property as soon as the grant comes through and the security cameras which I had to order will be motion sensing pan and tilt with IR which automatically programs on the TVs when activated.
 If no TV is on when the driveway sensor alerts, it chimes and turns on a bedroom monitor.
 As the intruder nears the house and the floods come on the camera switches from IR to normal light.
 Sure surprised a grandson last night with the lights.

 I will be awhile getting settled in, but intend to go back to writing next week as soon as some semblance of order is achieved in my man cave which is presently being invaded by a grand niece while her mother visits Arizona.
 Then it will become my den again.

-Hope all is well with you and I have been following the blog even though I haven’t written for some time.
+I have been following the blog even though I haven’t written for some time.
 Still glad to see we are keeping to the scenario and most people I have turned on to it believe we are doing in the proper way and not the alarmist way with main battle rifles, zombies, etc.